We are now offering kits and instructions for LIVING WILLOW PLAY HUTS AND TUNNELS.

 This is best done by installing a drip-hose and connect it to a timer on the water tap.

-Our kit for the play hut or tunnel will only include the willow rods.
+Our kit for the play hut or tunnel includes everything you need to install the project:

 Heavy landscape fabric to cover the ground inside + approximately 30 cm (1 foot) beyond the edge of the structure.